kostandinazhupaj/SE_Project_Phase1/README.md

 ## 1. Introduction to Testing

-● Define software testing as the process of evaluating software to identify defects or bugs.
 Software testing is known as the controlled procedure where a program or a system is evaluated in order to track down defects, errors and bugs.
 That involves examining how various functions and their components operate the software to ensure its reliability, functionality, and accuracy.
 In the world of our finance tracker application, testing shall entail careful assessment of every component of the application, ranging from user interface elements to algorithms behind the scenes, with the specific intent of uncovering any weaknesses that may cause some inaccuracies or risk the integrity of the data.

 ● Highlight the importance of testing in software development for ensuring reliability and